rubocode/frontier.nvim/doc/design/ORIGIN.md

 Then I found [two-firewatch](https://github.com/rakr/vim-two-firewatch).
-I didn't particularly like the _light_ and _dark_ themes on _truecolor_, but boy did I like the _dark_ theme on my macOS Terminal.
+I didn't particularly like the _light_ and _dark_ themes on _truecolor_, but boy did I like the _dark_ theme on my macOS Terminal (xterm256).
 I wanted the same theme on truecolor as well for consistent experience.
 Much later, I discovered [Apprentice](https://github.com/romainl/Apprentice), a dark low contrast colorscheme.